gggraca/MetaboAnnotatoR/README.md

 # MetaboAnnotatoR

 <h3> Description </h3>
-This R package is designed to perform annotations of features from LC-MS All-ion fragmentation (AIF) datasets, using ion fragment databases.
+This R package is designed to perform metabolite annotation of features from LC-MS All-ion fragmentation (AIF) datasets, using ion fragment databases.
 It requires raw LC-MS AIF chromatograms acquired/transformed in centroid mode or processed data outputs obtained using [RAMClustR](cbroeckl/RAMClustR/).

 <h3> Instalation instructions </h3>